Video Download: The Relationship Between Sleep And Growth Hormone Part 1

 - Watch when you eat.
 As you learned earlier, bedtime and sleep time is when the pituitary releases the most HGH.
 Food in general and high-carbohydrate foods, in particular, may trigger an insulin spike.
 To be safe, plan to avoid eating for two to three hours before retiring.

-- Ensure you are getting deep, restorative sleep on a continual basis.
-Considering what we have covered so far, an indisputable fact should be apparent: the more you sleep, the better your sleep cycle and your growth hormone levels will surge.
+- Ensure you are getting deep, restorative sleep continually.
+Considering what we have covered so far, an indisputable fact should be apparent: the more you sleep, the better your sleep cycle and your Growth Hormone levels will surge.

 - Here are a few ideas to help you develop better sleep habits: Turn off all of the blue lights in your bedroom while preparing for bed.
 Watch your afternoon and evening caffeine intake, keep your bedroom cool, don’t exercise intensely shortly before bedtime and consider taking a melatonin supplement.